This is the PC we recommend for Cyberpunk 2077

 "Ray-tracing options are particularly resource intensive, so I just kept them off," wrote James.
 "The framerate hit wasn't worth the fancy lighting, nice as it looks on a rainy day or in a neon-lit club especially.
 Someday.
 Either way, a newer card will go a long way in Cyberpunk 2077, though players still hanging in at 1080p should do fine with older hardware."

-Unfortunately, with graphics card prices what they are right now, you could end up spending a fortune on an RTX 2070 Super, RTX 2080 Super, or RTX 2080-powered PC if you don't already have one.
+If your specs are even lower—say, you have a GTX 10-series card—we still recommend sticking with what you have for the moment.
+With graphics card prices what they are right now, you could end up spending a fortune building an RTX 2070 Super, RTX 2080 Super, or RTX 2080-powered PC.
 You'd be making a quality trade-off versus the RTX 3070 or RTX 3080 but without any relief on the price.
-That's just not worth doing, so if you don't already have a Cyberpunk 2077 PC you're happy with, our recommendation right now is to wait until 2021 before building a new PC.
+That's just not worth doing, so if you don't already have a Cyberpunk 2077 PC you're happy with, we recommend waiting until 2021 before building a new PC, when RTX 30-series and Radeon RX 6800 XT cards are available at their list price.